World Economic Forum 2023 – Business Aviation Destination Guide

 When attending an event like Davos, having a dedicated resource to oversee everything on-airport is always a smart move.
 In some cases, ground handlers can support some off-airport requests, but with local ground handlers all preoccupied with so many movements, it is likely depending on your schedule and your location, you’ll need an additional extra layer of oversight and support on the ground.
 To serve as an on-the-ground extension of our trip support services teams, Universal has a dedicated Air2Ground Concierge agent stationed in the region.
 Our agent will follow up on all on-airport services, and can help with off-airport arrangements, like hotels, local tours, and event tickets.
 For more information on Air2Ground Concierge agents, click here.

-We expect that operations to these airports during the Davos period will be relatively smooth, even for operators dealing with short-notice schedules.
+We expect that operations to these airports during the Davos period will be relatively smooth.
 Begin the planning process as soon as you know your schedule, be flexible with available slot times, and ensure that when needed, permits are obtained.

 When traveling to LSZH, CIQ is normally completed within the FBO, unless you have more than 24 passengers.
 Be aware of visa requirements when needed, as they must be obtained in advance.
 For fuel uplifts, by law, must be done on the day of departure.
 During this event, there could be delays, so it’s best to allow additional time to complete this.
 Also, as hotels and transportation will be in high demand, it’s recommended that these services be booked far in advance of the event.